jporeilly/Helm/Labs/02 Helm Charts/02 Umbella Charts/charts v2.md

 * Deploying an App with a Helm Chart

 ### <font color='red'> 2.1.1 Helm Charts </font>
-in this Lab you will build a Guestbook Helm Chart.
+in this Lab you will build an Umbella Guestbook v2 Helm Chart.
 Ensure you're in the correct directory.

 create a guestbook directory: